huseynr/burda/README.md

 - backend
   - for building backend containers: `make build`
   - for starting containers: `make up`
-  - for importing data: `make import`
+  - for creating fixtures: `make fixture`
   - for running test: `make test`

 and you are ready to go.\